1: Are You There?

 Answer:Answer:

 In this problem, you’re asked to enter some APL code, including an APL symbol and the data (text or numbers) given to it.
-Your code will be tested by the APL Challenge system to check that it gives the correct answer and uses the methods described below.
+Your code will be tested by the APL Challenge system to check whether it gives the correct answer and uses the methods described below.

 Answer:Answer:

 In this problem, you’re asked to enter some APL code, including an APL symbol and the data (text or numbers) given to it.
-Your code will be tested by the APL Challenge system to check that it gives the correct answer and uses the methods described below.
+Your code will be tested by the APL Challenge system to check whether it gives the correct answer and uses the methods described below.

 Answer:Answer:

 Note: In this problem, you’re asked to enter an APL expression (some APL code), including arguments (data given to APL symbols).
-Your code will be tested by the APL Challenge system to check that it gives the correct answer and uses the methods described below.
+Your code will be tested by the APL Challenge system to check whether it gives the correct answer and uses the methods described below.

 Answer:Answer:

 In this problem, you’re asked to enter an APL expression (some APL code), including arguments (data given to APL symbols).
-Your code will be tested by the APL Challenge system to check that it gives the correct answer and uses the methods described below.
+Your code will be tested by the APL Challenge system to check whether it gives the correct answer and uses the methods described below.

 Answer:Answer:

 In this problem, you’re asked to enter an APL expression (some APL code), including arguments (data given to APL symbols).
-Your code will be tested by the APL Challenge system to check that it gives the correct answer and uses the methods described below.
+Your code will be tested by the APL Challenge system to check whether it gives the correct answer and uses the methods described below.

 Answer:Answer:

 Note: In this problem, you’re asked to enter your own APL function, without giving it any arguments.
-Your code will be checked by the APL Challenge system using several tests to see whether it is correct.
+Your function will be checked by the APL Challenge system using several tests to see whether it is correct.

 For example, a function that multiplies its argument by two could be written {2×⍵}, so {2×⍵} 5 gives 10.

-{answer} 5
+{answer} 'img'

-{answer} 2
+{answer} 'button'

-{answer} 6
+{answer} 'input'

 Answer:Answer: